How to Save Money on Food Shopping When Travelling on a Budget

-2. Cook in your hostel
+2. Cook in Your Accommodation

-3. Check the price per KG
+3. Check the Price per KG

 For the love of backpacking, check the price per kg on every item!
 Price and packaging can be very misleading but supermarkets will tell you the price per weight or quantity as a tiny price in the corner of the food label.